Discussion in 'Φ Lifestyle' started by Rose, Jan 9, 2018.

 The upper cabinets were a real problem, because they may have been original to the house and had an amazingly large amount of very sloppily done paint jobs with runs and everything.
 Just imagine 40 years of that!
 They are also a unique size and as I stated in another place here, I am not a woodworker cabinet maker.

-Sit on the sides of your chairs lol because I will take photos and continue this later .
+I will take photos and continue this later .

 NOTE: Up until this post in this thread I was here by myself and writing and posting for myself... basically a personal journal.
 I never looked back to read what I had written until now.
 Last night I realized some things I have said in my threads can not be understood without taking the time and circumstances they were written into consideration.
 Please feel free to continue here with any comments or information you may have on this topic.
 (Sit on the sides of your chairs was a comment made because there was no one else here.
 It was an attempt at a joke.)